osrsbox/osrsbox-db/README.md

 ### Item Equipment

 Many items in OSRS are equipable, this includes armor, weapons, and other _wearable_ items.
-Any equipable item has additional properties stored as an `ItemEquipment` object including attributes such as `attack_slash`, `defence_crush` and `melee_strength` values.
-The `ItemEquipment` object is nested within an `ItemDefinition` under the `equipment` key.
+Any equipable item has additional properties stored as an `ItemEquipment` object type - including attributes such as `attack_slash`, `defence_crush` and `melee_strength` values.
+The `ItemEquipment` object is nested within an `ItemDefinition`.
+If you are parsing the raw JSON files, this data is nested under the `equipment` key.
 It is very important to note that not all items in OSRS are equipable.
 Only items with the `equipable_by_player` property set to `true` are equipable.
 The `equipable` property is similar, but this is the raw data extracted from the game cache - and can sometimes be incorrect (not equipable by a player).
 All of the properties available for equipable items are listed in the table below including the property name, the data types used, a description of the property and if the property is required to be populated - if not required, the property value can potentially be set to `None`.

 | Property | Data type | Description | Required |
 | -------- | --------- | ----------- | -------- |